 Once the donation center confirms your appointment, you must carry certain documents as proof of your identity.

-- SSN: Some centers ask for social security number IDs.
+- SSN: Most centers ask for social security number IDs.

 - Photo ID: Some centers demand a driving license (DL), passport, military ID, or state-issued ID.